 Also try to make sure the baby leans on your belly and not your back, to achieve optimal fetal positioning.
 Avoid slouching on a sofa.
 If you do lie down, lie on your side.

 If you’re sitting on a chair, sit upright and make sure you lean forward.
 Some women turn the chair so the backrest is in front of them.

 If you have to spend a long time sitting on a chair, replace the chair with a birth ball.
 You can also use a kneeling chair.

-Sit on a cushion to bring your hips higher in low seats, like when you sit in a car.
+Sit on a cushion, to bring your hips higher when you sit in low seats, such as in a car.
 Make sure you are safe, with your seat belt positioned properly across your lap and chest.